The Olive Oil Man

 Francesca took the bus alone, wondering if she could make a wheel fall off the trolley on the way back so that it would be consigned to the bin.

-She bought her single from the record shop, pretending not to notice some girls from school squashed in one of the booths.
-She wondered what they were listening to.
-Then she trailed around the market and finally, the only thing left was to visit the olive oil man.
+She bought her single from the record shop, pretending not to notice some girls from school squashed together in one of the booths.
+Following the list, she trailed around the market and finally, the only thing left was to visit the olive oil man.

 He had a customer, but he nodded to indicate she should wait.
 As the woman left, he reached for a cloth and wiped his hands.